Philadelphia Naval Shipyard: 18th and 19th centuries

 "The Committee are sure that if the example is set in Philadelphia it will be [illegible] required in other places and they will not attempt to disguise the pleasure it would give them as Citizens and as Workingmen to see a reformation taking place under the auspices of the Government."

-It was 5 years before the ten-hour day was extended to all government employees engaged in manual labor; this was accomplished via an executive order by President Martin Van Buren on 31 March 1840.
+It was five years before the ten-hour day was extended to all government employees engaged in manual labor; this was accomplished via an executive order by President Martin Van Buren on 31 March 1840.

+20th century

 The Naval Aircraft Factory was established at the League Island site in 1917.
 Just after of the end World War I, a 350-ton capacity hammerhead crane was ordered for the yard.
 Manufactured in 1919 by the McMyler-Interstate Company in Bedford, Ohio, the crane was called the League Island Crane by its builder.
 Weighing 3,500 tons, the crane was shipped to the yard in sections.
 At the time, it was the world's largest crane.
 For many years, the "League Island Crane" was the Navy's largest crane.

 Mustin Field opened at the Naval Aircraft Factory in 1926 and operated until 1963.

 The shipyard's greatest period came in World War II, when the yard employed 40,000 people who built 53 ships and repaired 574.
 During this period, the yard built the famed battleship New Jersey and its 45,000-ton sister ship, Wisconsin.
 In the Naval Laboratory, Philip Abelson developed the liquid thermal diffusion technique for separating uranium-235 for the Manhattan Project.

 The memorial chapel to the Four Chaplains is located on the grounds.

-After the war, the workforce dropped to 12,000, as the Navy stabilized its fleet.
+After World War II, the workforce dropped to 12,000, as the Navy stabilized its fleet.
 In the 1960s, the Navy began to contract with private companies to construct new ships.
 The yard built its last new ship, the command ship Blue Ridge, in 1970.

 Because of foreign competition and reduced needs due to the end of the Cold War, the defense Base Realignment and Closure Commission recommended closure of the yard in 1991.
 The city and state struggled to keep the facility operational, and the planned closing was unsuccessfully litigated to the US Supreme Court in Dalton v.
 Specter.
 When the yard finally closed in 1995, it cost the region 7,000 jobs.
 This followed years in which the region had lost industrial jobs to restructuring and movement of manufacturing overseas.
 US Senator Arlen Specter charged that the Department of Defense did not disclose the official report on the closing.
-This resulted in a controversy that led to further legal disputes, to no avail.
+This resulted in a controversy that led to further legal disputes, but no actions.

 Since its transfer from the government to the City of Philadelphia, the west end of property has been leased to Aker Kværner, a tanker and commercial shipbuilding firm.
-See more about the redevelopment of The Navy Yard as a private commercial complex below.